PkiwiBird/stemness/README.md

 studies and can provide a more robust basis for investigation.
 To gain further insights into the relevance of ISSs, their genes were functionally annotated and connected within a molecular interaction network.
-Most importantly, the present analysis points to the role of several less well-studied genes in stemness and thus provides promising candidates for further experimental validation
+Most importantly, the present analysis points to the role of several less well-studied genes in stemness and thus provides promising candidates for further experimental validation.